sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 * Reveal Password - Revealing the *Master Password* would allow an attacker to unlock vault and reveal its *Secrets* to an unauthorized user.

    * Brute Force - One way to reveal the *Master Password* is to carry out a brute force attack against it.
-This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and is considered strong.
+This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and therefore is considered strong.
 This will protect against brute force attacks from discovering *Master Password* in a reasonable amount of time.

    * Obtain Clear Text - Another way an attacker may attempt to reveal *Master Password* is by gaining access to it in clear text form in either memory or storage.
-Mitigations as follows:
+Mitigation strategies are as follows:
       * Sanitize Memory - Ensuring that once the *Master Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
 This must happen before said memory space is deallocated if applicable.
       * The *Master Password* should never be stored in clear text at rest in storage at any time.

 * Information Leakage - The software should not reveal any information about *Secret.* For example, hashes or encrypted blobs of *Master Password* must not Leak any information about it, such as its length.

 * Network Eavesdrop - The secret manager revealing clear text or information of password
-	* The software should avoid sending the *Master Password* in transit over the network in clear text at any time
+	* The software should avoid sending the *Master Password* over the network in clear text at any time

 #### Alignment of Security Requirements

-* Bitwarden does have a *Master Password* strength validation tool however it is only suggestive, therefore an end user will be allowed to use a weak *Master Password*.
+* Bitwarden does have a *Master Password* strength validation tool however it is only suggestive, therefore an end user will be allowed to choose a weak *Master Password*.

 * Bitwarden [states](https://help.bitwarden.com/article/forgot-master-password/) *Master Password* is securely encrypted and cannot be reverse engineered by Bitwarden team.